LE STAMPE® Browse the archive →

 Born in a moment of censorship.

-The triptych appeared around 1844, as the Tenpō Reforms of 1841–43 cracked down especially on kabuki and on prints of actors and courtesans, prompting ukiyo-e artists to explore new subjects and styles.
-While no precise Western print model has been firmly identified, scholarship notes that detailed European-derived skeleton imagery was available to Kuniyoshi through anatomical texts of the 18th and 19th centuries, including translated European works.
+The print arrived around 1844, when the Tenpō Reforms of 1841 to 1843 came down hard on kabuki and on prints of actors and courtesans, pushing ukiyo-e artists toward new subjects.
+No precise Western print model has been firmly identified for the skeleton.
+Scholarship notes that detailed European anatomical imagery reached Kuniyoshi through 18th- and 19th-century texts, some of them translated.

 The file & the facts